lijin0222/lijin0222.github.io/_pages/about.md

 I am currently a postdoctoral research associate at the [Lyles School of Civil and Construction Engineering](https://engineering.purdue.edu/CCE) at [Purdue University](https://www.purdue.edu).
 I am also closely collaborating with the [Indiana Department of Transportation (INDOT)](https://www.in.gov/indot/) on [JTRP](https://engineering.purdue.edu/JTRP) projects.

-I earned both my PhD and Bachelor's degrees in Transportation Engineering from [Tongji University](https://en.tongji.edu.cn) in Shanghai, China, graduating with honor and the highest GPA in my cohort.
+I earned both my PhD and Bachelor's degrees in Transportation Engineering from [School of Transportation](https://tjjt.tongji.edu.cn/English_Home/HOME.htm) at [Tongji University](https://en.tongji.edu.cn) in Shanghai, China, graduating with honor and the highest GPA in my cohort.

 My research interest includes **pavement sustainability**, **asset management**, **material informatics**, and **transportation electrification**.
 I have published more than 25 papers as the first/corresponding author at the top-tier journals with total <a href='https://scholar.google.com/citations?user=7axMkuEAAAAJ'>google scholar citations <strong><span id='total_cit'>974</span></strong></a>.